Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Bottom Line: There are many ways to snack when you’re on the ketogenic diet.
 You can eat cheese, eggs, dark chocolate, yogurt, and more.
 As long as the carb level is low, the sky’s the limit!

-What Can You Eat on a Ketogenic Diet?
+What Can You Eat Out on a Ketogenic Diet?

 One of the biggest advantages of the ketogenic diet is that it’s super simple to turn restaurant meals into ketogenic dishes.
-Just remove (or avoid) the high-carb elements like bread, buns, or pasta.
+Just remove (or avoid) the high-carb elements like bread, pasta, or rice.

 After all, the centerpiece in most restaurant entrées is meat—which is exactly what you want when you’re on the ketogenic diet.
 It’s just a matter of replacing the high-carb food with veggies or a salad.

 Everybody loves burgers.
-To make your burger ket-friendly, you can eat it bun-less (or if you really want the bun, have vegetables instead of fries).
+To make your burger keto-friendly, you can eat it bun-less.
 The ketogenic diet even encourages you to add plenty of cheese and bacon to your burger!

 When it’s time for dessert, look for combinations of double cream, cheese, and berries.
 All have lower carbs and fit into a ketogenic diet.